phetsims/gas-properties/doc/implementation-notes.md

 [CollisionDetector](https://github.com/phetsims/gas-properties/blob/master/js/common/model/CollisionDetector.js) used in the other screens.
 When the divider is in place, `DiffusionCollisionDetector` treats the container as 2 separate containers, with the divider playing the role of a container's wall.
 All other aspects of collision detection and response are identical.

+The two species of particles are (for lack of better names) [DiffusionParticle1](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionParticle1.js) and [DiffusionParticle2](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionParticle2.js).
+While all `Particles` support mutable mass and radius,  _Diffusion_ is the only screen that exercises this feature.

 ### View

 ## Related Simulations